-This site provides a subscription based online homework service to support the teaching of computing in secondary schools.
+This site provides a subscription based on-line homework service to support the teaching of Computing and Digital Literacy in secondary schools.

 The materials on the site are targeted at KS3 students.
 Some of our exercises may also be used to support KS4 activities.
 The site exercises are mapped against the descriptors of the National Curriculum for Computing.

 We are committed to adding new material to support the new emphasis on Computing in the school curriculum.

 The site exercises work well as starters and in plenary activities.
 Students can discuss the material as a class prior to completing the exercises on-line for homework.

 Upon completion of an on-line activity, a student can submit the work for marking.
 Marked work is returned to the student immediately and the results are also written to our database.
 This enables teachers to generate reports on how their students have got on.